Correction: At 4:03, the reference to “GST Options” actually applies to Manitoba’s “PST Options”

 - Companies looking to invest in foreign countries consider political stability, a strong ethic, logistical infrastructure and a skilled workforce.

-- The Government of Manitoba provides tax incentives, GST options on capital expenditure, and the provision of infrastructure to foreign companies.
+- The Government of Manitoba provides tax incentives, PST options on capital expenditure, and the provision of infrastructure to foreign companies.

 - Canada has skilled talent across many different functions including human resources, logistics, communications, finance, R&D, maintenance and operations.

 As the number one exporter of peas to Europe and Asia, Canada has a huge opportunity to build and expand its protein ecosystem and add value to its raw materials.
 Synergies between small and large companies—some of which are being formed through the Protein Industries Canada supercluster—must continue so that Canada can make the most of its protein resource.